Enterprise Center

 Brockton, MA

-The Enterprise Center project is a vibrant, mixed-use development re-creating a significant city block and its street edges in downtown Brockton.
-The transit-oriented development sits within walking distance of the Brockton commuter rail station, and within walking distance of the city's center, making it easily accessible for residents and visitors alike.
-The new development unfolded in two phases, incorporating both new construction and the restoration of the historic Enterprise Building, to create a mix of retail, artist, office, and housing uses.
-The block is bounded by Centre Street, Main Street, Montello Street and Petronelli Way and had suffered from considerable blight and physical deterioration.
+The Enterprise Center project is a vibrant, mixed-use development revitalizing a significant city block in downtown Brockton.
+Located near the Brockton commuter rail station and the city center, the transit-oriented development is easily accessible.
+Completed in two phases, the project combines new construction with the restoration of the historic Enterprise Building, delivering retail, artist, office, and housing spaces.
+Bounded by Centre Street, Main Street, Montello Street, and Petronelli Way, the site previously suffered from substantial blight and deterioration.

 View Enterprise Center Website